 A JREIT must comply with Japanese accounting rules (J-GAAP).
-A JREIT can make a dividend distribution from profit calculated based on J-GAAP.
-Under the tax law, in order to deduct dividends distribution, a JREIT should distribute an amount of dividends that is more than 90% of its taxable income (See B e above).
-Therefore, a JREIT is required to observe its accounting treatments under J-GAAP and the tax law very carefully in order to meet the 90% of distributable income requirement.
+A JREIT can make a dividend distribution from profits calculated based on J-GAAP.
+Under the tax law, in order to deduct distributed dividends, a JREIT should distribute more than 90% of its taxable income (See B e) above) as dividends.
+Therefore, a JREIT is required to carefully monitor its accounting treatments under both J-GAAP and the tax law in order to meet the 90% distributable income requirement.